 Types of Care

-Due to open in November, The Lodge at Oakhill is a luxurious 14-bed facility for people who need to rest and recuperate following an operation and who require short term placements before they return to their homes.
+The Lodge at Oakhill is a luxurious 14-bed facility for people who need to rest and recuperate following an operation and who require short term placements before they return to their homes.
 It offers a unique service which includes:

 - 14 en-suite bedrooms, half on the ground floor and half on the first floor, which can be accessed via the lift or stairs